-Electric baseboard heater is used to heat the home from one room to another.
+Electric baseboard heaters are used to heat the home from one room to another.
 It is usually installed beneath the window and beside the wall.
-An electric baseboard heater is very cost-effective when compared to a central heating system but not as effective as a central heating system.
+Electric baseboard heaters are very cost-effective when compared to a central heating system but not as effective as a central heating system.
 An electric baseboard heater heats the room by radiating out heat straight from the heater.
 It provides heating through electric resistance.
 The air is heated inside the unit.
 The heating is done through the cables.
 After then, the heated air is then pushed out.
 Hot air is pushed out just as cold air is received.
 An electric baseboard heater is usually installed with a thermostat but a few of them come with control knobs to keep the temperature in check.
 The unit is turned off automatically when the heat reaches a set temperature and reactivates itself again when the temperature goes lower using a thermostat

 2. Hydronic baseboard heater –

 This is a type of baseboard heater that distributes heat through a centralized heating system.
 There are sealed water or oil in the unit that turns to hot air when heated by the heater.
 The heating with a hydronic baseboard heater is faster than that of the electric baseboard heater.
 The liquid inside the heater remains heated for a longer time even after being turned.

 Before going further, it is important to understand a hydronic baseboard heater is.

 A hydronic heater is also known as the water heater is a type of baseboard heater that uses a heating element that warms the water or oil inside the heater which in turn heats the air around you.
 It costs more than a convection heater.